nickeisenberg/reddit_classifier/README.md

 # Some Results

-Below are the results of the transformer on the testing data after 40 epochs.
+Below are the results of the transformer on the testing data after 40 epochs of training and validating.
+The transformer had 6 "multihead attention" layers with 4 heads each and an embedded dimension of 256.
+A max token length of 256 was also chosen.
+The full configuration of the experiment is in `./run_experiment/all_6layers_bs64_256emb_4hd`.
 I saved the best model based on validation accuracy, which occured on the 29th epoch.

 ![](./run_experiment/all_6layers_bs64_256emb_4hd/metrics/evaluation_ep0.png)